Gurshaan0/gdy_pl/README.md

 ---

 ## Quick Start
+Follow [Training Guide](https://github.com/abhijeetdhakane/gdy_pl/blob/main/TRAINING_GUIDE.md) - Comprehensive training instructions

 ### 1. Prepare the Dataset from MD Trajectory

-GDyNet uses a graph data structure similar to the original GDyNet implementation.
+GDyNet-ferro uses a graph data structure similar to the original GDyNet implementation.
 The preprocessing can be performed using [ASE](https://wiki.fysik.dtu.dk/ase/), [MDTraj](https://www.mdtraj.org/), or similar libraries.
-For constructing `atom_directions`, please refer to the [paper](https://doi.org/10.1016/j.cartre.2023.100264) and accompanying code.
+For constructing `atom_directions` (*Local Polarization*) , please refer to the [paper](https://doi.org/10.1016/j.cartre.2023.100264) and accompanying code.

 Save each array as a separate `.npy` file to avoid out-of-memory errors when loading large trajectories: